igniter-labs/ti-ext-shipday/README.md

 Shipday has a direct integration with TastyIgniter.
 Any delivery order a customer places on your TastyIgniter website will instantly be forwarded to Shipday for dispatch and delivery tracking.

+### Installation

+Clone [the repository](https://github.com/igniter-labs/ti-ext-shipday) into **extensions/igniterlabs/shipday**

+To install it with Composer, run `composer require igniter-labs/ti-ext-shipday` from your project root.

 ### Configuration

 - Go to **System > Settings > Shipday Delivery Settings** to enter your API Key (follow instructions on the page)